open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

 If you’d like to see my conversation with Iris in full, you can check out the video [here](https://youtu.be/9iaGG-YZw5I).

-If anyone would like to continue the conversation with Iris, please reach out to her in the [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ) Slack channel!
+If anyone would like to continue the conversation with Iris, reach out to her in the [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ) Slack channel!